-A second film is currently in production exclusively for Paramount+ called Beavis and Butthead Do The Universe.
+A second film debuted on Paramount+ in 2022 called Beavis and Butt-Head Do The Universe.
 The official plot synopsis is below:

 “In perhaps the dumbest space movie ever made, Beavis and Butt-Head were sentenced to Space Camp by a ‘creative’ judge in 1998.
 Their obsession with a docking simulator (huh huh) leads to a trip on the Space Shuttle, with predictably disastrous results.

-In addition to their regular episodes, Beavis and Butthead also starred in a number of extended TV specials.
-These include the Halloween special Bungholio: Lord of the Harvest, the Christmas special Huh-Huh Humbug, and the Thanksgiving special Beavis and Butthead Do Thanksgiving.
+In addition to their regular episodes, Beavis and Butt-Head also starred in several extended TV specials.
+These include the Halloween special Bungholio: Lord of the Harvest, the Christmas special Huh-Huh Humbug, and the Thanksgiving special Beavis and Butt-Head Do Thanksgiving.
 Each of these specials is a hilarious and irreverent take on traditional holiday programming.

-However, proving that you can’t keep Beavis and Butthead down, the boys will be coming back once more as part of a two-season order by Comedy Central.
-The revival will include spinoffs and specials, and the new episodes will be premiering on Paramount+ after the latest movie releases in July.
-Much like the premise of the upcoming second movie, the new series will show Beavis and Butthead as they attempt to navigate a Gen-Z world.
+However, proving that you can’t keep Beavis and Butt-Head down, the boys returned once more on Paramount+.
+Much like the premise of Beavis and Butt-Head Do the Universe, the new series shows Beavis and Butt-Head as they attempt to navigate a Gen-Z world.

-Even if you’ve never seen an episode of Beavis and Butthead, their legacy has likely been felt in many of the shows you see today.
+Even if you’ve never seen an episode of Beavis and Butt-Head, their legacy is felt in many of the shows you see today.
 While the duo was often engaged in childish hijinks, they also provided a sharp and often irreverent commentary on popular culture.
-In many ways, Beavis and Butthead were ahead of their time, and their legacy continues to influence pop culture today.
+In many ways, Beavis and Butt-Head were ahead of their time, and their legacy continues to influence pop culture today.